The Pashkov House brings together a lot of rare books. Source: Lori / Legion Media

 In the 20th century, a new depository had to be built because of an acute lack of space.
 The building was not yet finished when World War II broke out, but librarians, wary of the possibility of fires in the wooden Pashkov House, rushed to move the archives into the new concrete structure.
 There was no mechanically assisted way to move the collections, so the women who worked at the library had to carry over 600 boxes filled with books by hand every day.

 During the war, the Pashkov House opened a reading room.
 One of the librarians, Zoya Kolchina, remembered: “It was warm, light and very comfortable in the library, with green lamp shades glimmering softly on long tables.
 The mechanizations to file book requests and deliver books were primitive, but they were nevertheless a great help.
-Books and newspapers used to be sent down from the main repository in a veneer box sliding on rollers on a wire rope stretched between the repository and the old building.”
+Books and newspapers used to be sent down from the main repository in a

 In the late 20th century, the Pashkov House was severely damaged by the construction of the Borovitskaya metro station.
 As the tunnels were dug, the ancient foundation gave way and sagged, and the ceilings cracked.
 Moscow authorities started renovations, but soon ran out of money, and the work stalled.
 “Before the restoration effort, an underground railway connecting the Pashkov House and the main library building was used to carry books.
 Some 10 years ago, as old timers say, young trainees would go down to have a smoke in the tunnel, sitting on trolleys there.
 The rails and the trolleys have now been removed, however, but the tunnel is still there,” remembered library employee Valery Manzhos.